 Financial Aid Probation

-Status assigned to a student who received a Financial Aid Suspension and submitted an appeal which has been approved for a term of Financial Aid Probation.
-The student’s aid will be reinstated for the probationary term.
+Status assigned to a student who received a Financial Aid Suspension and submitted an appeal which has been approved, allowing the student’s aid to be reinstated for a probationary term.
 The student must complete their probationary term successfully or their future aid will be terminated.

 It is the responsibility of the student to notify the Financial Aid Office of any status changes, grade changes, summer or winter term classes.
 Once the Financial Aid Office has been notified and the student has provided appropriate documentation, the Financial Aid Office can review and reassess the student’s financial aid eligibility and Satisfactory Academic Progress status.
 If a student proves to be meeting Satisfactory Academic Progress due to additional degree applicable classes or grade change, the student will no longer be subject to SAP and their financial aid will be reinstated.
 The Financial Aid Suspension status will become void for the term in these situations.